Click Here To Schedule A Consultation

 How many units of Botox for TMJ?

-When patients ask how many units of Botox for TMJ, the answer is it depends.
+When patients ask how many units of Botox are needed for TMJ, the answer is that it depends.
 Several factors go into determining the number of units necessary, including the size of the masseter muscle, the severity of the muscle tension, and the patient’s individual face shape.
 When you have your initial consultation with Dr. Green, she will examine the treatment area and be able to provide you with a more accurate estimate of the number of Botox units necessary to address your specific needs.
 Botox injections will be necessary for the masseter muscle and sometimes the forehead and temple to fully address the pain from TMJ disorders.

 How many units of Botox are needed for jaw clenching?

-How much is Botox for TMJ?
+How much does Botox for TMJ cost?

-No. Botox for TMJ is an off-label treatment, which means that Botox is not yet FDA-approved to treat TMJ.
+While botulinum toxin injections are FDA-approved for many muscular disorders, Botox for TMJ is an off-label treatment and not FDA-approved.
 As such, Botox treatment for TMJ is not yet recognized as an official medical treatment, so insurance companies will not typically cover this procedure.
-If you are wondering whether your insurance covers the treatment, it is best to contact your insurance company directly.

-Does Dental Insurance such as Delta Dental cover Botox for TMJ?
+Does health/medical/dental insurance cover Botox for TMJ?

-If you have Delta Dental insurance and are wondering about coverage for Botox to treat TMJ disorders, it is best to contact Delta Dental directly.
+If you are wondering about coverage for Botox to treat TMJ disorders, it is best to contact your insurance company directly to ascertain coverage.
 They can inform you about what your plan does and does not cover, including Botox treatment options.
-Dr. Green’s office advises that you determine whether your insurance company covers the procedure first before making the appointment.
+Most insurance companies do not cover Botox injections for TMD/TMJ.
+Will Botox treatment help TMJ?

 Are there any side effects associated with TMJ Botox?
 What is the downside of Botox for TMJ?